bcgov/sbc-search/docs/RFC_director_search.md

   * Can encoruage unnecessary coupling between componenents.
   * It's harder for teams from being able to release without communicating and trusting one antoher.
 We rely on a coordinated agreement on stable branches in order to release.
 A simple convention to avoid this issue is to keep one branch always in a "releasable state" (as advocated for Continuous Deployment).
 Then, any team may test others' code integrated on this stable branch and cut a release.

+## Sharing Vue Components

+The monorepo pattern should facilitate this, but it still presents some level of packaging challenge to share components between separate front-end builds because NPM isnt aware of files outside the root directory it runs within, paricularly when containerized.
+One solution is to consolidate the front-end into a single, common subtree of `lear`